Semiparametric Identification and Fisher Information: Conclusions

 \section{Conclusions}

 This paper provides tools for investigating semiparametric identification, with a particular emphasis on irregular identification.
 First, it considers semiparametric identification for linear models and obtains necessary and sufficient conditions for regular and irregular identification.
 I then show that semiparametric irregular identification is a common feature of many economic models of practical interest.
-For example, structural models with densities that are smooth in parameters indexing the nonparametric unobserved heterogeneity have many irregularly identified functionals.
-Applications to the structural model for unemployment in Alvarez, Borovickov\'{a} and Shimer (2016), and to various random coefficient models illustrate this general point.
-Functionals of the distribution of unobserved heterogeneity---such as the cdfs, quantiles or other functionals with discontinuous influence functions---are non-regular in many models that involve nonparametric unobserved heterogeneity.
-Important applications of this general principle include the AME and the PPAME in a random coefficient model with an endogenous variable and heterogenous first-stages.
+The application to the structural model for unemployment in Alvarez, Borovickov\'{a} and Shimer (2016) illustrates this point.
 The Euler Equation application illustrates the usefulness of the characterization of regular identification and its applicability to the important class of conditional moment models.
-Regular identification of the discount factor and measures of risk aversion can be obtained under simple conditions, despite the nonlinearity of both the model and the AARA functional.
+Regular identification of the discount factor and measures of risk aversion can be obtained under relatively simple conditions, despite the nonlinearity of both the model and the AARA functional.

 The question of whether zero information corresponds to a lack of identification is a rather delicate question, as was first pointed out in Chamberlain (1986).
 Indeed, I show here that irregularity corresponds mathematically to a boundary case in an infinite-dimensional space.
 Regular identification is, however, easier to characterize and, under mild smoothness conditions, a positive semiparametric Fisher information for the parameter implies its local identification.
 When the Fisher information is zero, positivity of a new generalized Fisher information introduced in this paper implies irregular identification.
 When the generalized Fisher information is zero, I obtain impossibility results on rates of convergence.
 The impossibility results on regular identification and rates apply to both linear and nonlinear models and parameters.